sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 * **Integrate with what exists** - At its advent, several different institutions and universities had already developed existing network infrastructures, and so the "top level goal" of the Internet Protocol was to "develop an effective technique for multiplex utilization of existing interconnected networks," and "come to grips with the problem of integrating a number of separately administered entities into a common utility" {% cite clarkDesignPhilosophyDARPA1988 %}.
 As a result, IP was developed as a 'common language' that could be implemented on any hardware, and upon which other, more complex tools could be built.
 This is also a cultural practice: when the system doesn't meet some need, one should try to extend it rather than building a new, separate system --- and if a new system is needed, it should be interoperable with those that exist.
 * **Empower the end-user** - Becauase IP was initially developed as a military technology by DARPA, a primary design constraint was survivability in the face of failure.
 The model adopted by internet architects was to move as much functionality from the network itself to the end-users of the network --- rather than the network itself guaranteeing a packet is transmitted, the sending computer will do so by requiring a response from the recipient.
 For infrastructure, we should make tools that don't require a central team of developers to maintain, a central server-farm to host data, or a small group of people to govern.
 Whenever possible, data, software, and hardware should be self-describing, so one needs minimal additional tools or resources to understand and use it.
 * **Modularity is Flexibility** - Building each component once, and once only requires that it "knows" about as few other parts of the system as possible.
 Once a component is built well, it can be reused and repurposed in contexts not imagined in its original design.
 Modularity is also critical for large-scale use: partial adoption partially captures development labor.
 Allowing users to gradually incorporate the pieces of a system into their existing infrastructure also lowers the barriers of high transitional costs to eventual complete adoption.
+Modularity applies at all scales -- the individual components of eg. an analytical framework should be independent from one another, but so too should the form of the analytical framework from the means of sharing the data it analyzes.
 A reciprocal principle to modularity is "the test of independent invention", or "If someone else had already invented your system, would theirs work with yours?" {% cite berners-leePrinciplesDesign1998 %}.
 In other words, in addition to the system itself being modular, it should also be designed so there is some sensible means for it to be integrated into some yet-unspecified larger project.
 The machine needs to have knobs.
 * **Embrace Heterogeneity** - Distributed systems need to anticipate unanticipated uses.
 Rather than a prescribed set of supported hardware, affordance needs to be made such that there is a clear way to extend the system to incorporate new function {% cite carpenterRFC1958Architectural1996 %}.
 * **Scalability is The Metric** - The system needs to have minimal barriers to use such that it can be deployed by as many users as possible --- scale is not just a design principle, but an independent objective and means of valuation for distributed systems.
 Logic or functionality that can only be used by a specific set of users breaks the system.
 Hand in hand with embracing heterogeneity, infrastructure needs to be able to be adopted by users with a minimal set of assumptions about their resources, organization, or expertise.